FIELD SOBRIETY TEST IN DUI CASES CALIFORNIA

 Various studies examined police officers’ ability to see if they can truly determine a person to be above the legal limit by looking at how he or she performs on the field sobriety tests (FST).
 The results of these studies are not helpful to the police.
 Some studies show that police committed mistakes 32 percent of the time (1981 study by Tharp).

 If we would create a parallel to the clinical context where medicine is tested and diseases are evaluated, such a level of false-positive would deem results unreliable and would discredit such research.
-This is so because in the clinical trials the accepted levels of reliability must often be not less than 15 percent false results.
+This is so because in medical clinical trials, the accepted levels of reliability must often be not less than 15 percent false results.
 Also, because the NHTSA study was not standardized, it is unreliable.

 The reason one-leg-stand and walk-and-turn tests are used is based on a theory about how our brain operates and that we need to divide our attention between mental and physical tasks.
 According to this theory, an impaired person can not effectively divide his or her attention between mental and physical tasks and will fail the test.
-Yet look at the results from the 1994 Cole study:
+However, a 1994 Cole study shows:

 A study by Cole and Nawaczyk in 1994 (University of Clemson) concluded that